gabrielmason/Predictive-Classifiers/README.md

 # Predictive-Classifiers
 A set of predictive modeling algorithms using different techniques.
-Binary Naive Bayes and Decision Trees are complete, and I am current working on a logistic regression algorithm that will be uploaded once completed
+Binary Naive Bayes and Decision Trees are complete, and I am currently working on a logistic regression algorithm that will be uploaded once completed

 **Naive Bayes:**